 - How much time remains until the stock option expires?

 - If you are within 120 days of expiration, it may be time to act, to avoid the risk of letting the options expire.
-Check with your employer about any black-out periods (when you are not permitted to sell) or other restrictions.
+Check with your employer about any restricted windows (when you are not permitted to sell) or other restrictions.

 - Will you be in the same tax bracket, or a higher or lower one, when you are ready to exercise your options?

 Mistake #5: Concentrating too much of your wealth in company stock